dantheduke675/UMGC_SWEN_661_T7/README.md

 All tests live in `__tests__/`, with one file per screen, component, hook, and data module.

+### Note 1.
+These tests include accessibility and integration tests for the React CareConnect application.

 ## Linting

 Linting is enforced with [ESLint](https://eslint.org/) using Expo's shared config.
 Check the whole project with: